software-patterns/workshop/README.md

 The crux of all these issues is this:

-**People feel anxious when they are using software, because they know deep down that they do not and cannot really control it, but are at the same time irrevocably dependent on it.**
+**People feel anxious when they are using software, because they know deep down that they do not and cannot really control it, but at the same time they are irrevocably dependent on it.**

 They know it will hurt them, but it is emotionally, socially, and perhaps economically impossible to give it up.